 The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on May 1, 2019, Open Text reported EPS of $0.64 versus consensus estimate of $0.59 while it beat the consensus revenue estimate by 0.61%.

 Open Text may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

 On this front, we can look at the Zacks Style Scores, as they provide investors with an additional way to sort through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 The idea behind the style scores is to help investors pick the most appropriate Zacks Rank stocks based on their individual investment style.

-Open Text has a Value Score of C. The stock's Growth and Momentum Scores are A and B, respectively, giving the company a VGM Score of A.
+Open Text has a Value Score of C. The stock's Growth and Momentum Scores are B and D, respectively, giving the company a VGM Score of B.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, Open Text currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+Fortunately, Open Text currently has a Zacks Rank of #1 (Strong Buy) thanks to rising earnings estimates.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Open Text meets the list of requirements.
-Thus, it seems as though Open Text shares could have a bit more room to run in the near term.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Open Text fits the bill.
+Thus, it seems as though Open Text shares could have potential in the weeks and months to come.

 How Does Open Text Stack Up to the Competition?

-Shares of Open Text have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also looking good, including Verint Systems (VRNT), Microsoft (MSFT), and Intuit (INTU), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of Open Text have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also impressive, including Microsoft (MSFT), Red Hat (RHT), and Intuit (INTU), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report